pmcelhaney/element-test-harness/README.md

 ### Verifying Events

-TestHarness logs events that are emitted by the element (i.e. events that trigger on `element.addEventListener()`).
+TestHarness logs events that are dispatched by the element (i.e. events that can be registered with `element.addEventListener()`).

 ```ts
 const fixture = await MyTestHarness.fixture();